Why bother with therapy?

 - there is the process of change that can be described, and

 - there is coming to a judgement about that change and what it has done.
 This is an ‘evaluation’: was the change, good, bad, indifferent or confusing etc?

-When I taught on a vocational programme in university on a vocational programme, many students made large changes in their lives.
-Simple exposurer to the programme, meant that their views on the world would change.
-Their attitudes towards important relationships very often changed.
-If the student had a changing view of those events; then their loved ones often had very different views.
+When I taught on a vocational programme in university, many students made large changes in their lives.
+Simple exposure to the programme, meant that their views on the world changed.
+Their attitudes towards important relationships often altered.
+If the student had a changing view of those events; then their nearest and dearest often had very different views.

-Therapy can have the same impact on us and our families and our friends.
+Health Warning: therapy can have impact on us and our families and our friends.

-I think it is important to be aware of one important change: the change in perspective of ourselves and those close to us.
-In short, before starting therapy, consider:
+I think it is important to be aware of one change: in our perspective – of ourselves and those close to us.
+In short, before starting or reviewing therapy, consider:

 - how potential change experiences might come about?